mohitsinha/aspirethemes.github.io/_docs/maxima-ghost.md

 ![label field](/images/docs/ghost/shared/label-field.png)

 Next, click inside the **URL field** of the menu item.
 The blog URL will auto-populate with http://yourdomain.com/.
 You will need to add in the page slug after the final **/**.
 Once satisfied with your page link, click the blue **Save button** to add the page to the navigation menu.

 ---

+### Search

+For the search to work properly, please enable the [Public API Beta](http://support.ghost.org/public-api-beta/).

+---